CreativeMaladjustment/stelligent-u-020201208/06-auto-scaling/README.md

 _Is your resulting configuration more or less complicated than the one that uses a simple policy?_

+> With the scale in being a different type of policy it is more complicated.

 Consume CPU the way you did in lab 1, then stop.

 ##### Question: Scale-Out Delay

 _How long do you have to let it run before you see the group scale out?_

+> It took about a minutes before it scaled up.

 ##### Question: Scale-In Delay

 _How much time passes after you stop before it scales back in?_

+> Actually the scale up for a 3rd instance was in progress.
+Also due to this setting "Instances need:
+300 seconds to warm up before including in metric" there is a 5 minute gap between the instance being online and the metrics being updated, so about 7 minutes before the scale in action is able to take effect.

 #### Lab 6.3.4: Target Tracking Scale-In